-Significantly, the new amendments expand the range of people and groups who may bring applications to the Tribunal.
-Under the new amendments, complaints (now referred to as "applications") can be made by individuals, groups, or by the Human Rights Commission.
+Complaints (now referred to as "applications") can now be made by individuals, groups, or by the Human Rights Commission.

-The new amendments extend the time limits for filing applications from the current 6 months to 1 year after the incident to which the application relates or, if there was a series of related incidents, within 1 year after the last incident in the series: s.
+The time limits for filing applications is extended from the current 6 months to 1 year after the incident to which the application relates or, if there was a series of related incidents, within 1 year after the last incident in the series: s.
 34(1)(a)(b).
-A person may make an application after this time limit "if the Tribunal is satisfied that the delay was incurred in good faith and no substantial prejudice will result to any person affected by the delay": s.34(2).
-While the one-year period is shorter than the standard 2 year limitation for filing civil claims, the extension of the time limit certainly provides individuals and groups with more opportunity to bring complaints to the Tribunal.
+A person may make an application after this time limit "if the Tribunal is satisfied that the delay was incurred in good faith and no substantial prejudice will result to any person affected by the delay": s.
+34(2).
+While the one-year period is shorter than the standard 2 year limitation for filing civil claims, the extension of the time limit provides individuals and groups with more opportunity to bring complaints to the Tribunal.